ChartCoder: Advancing Multimodal Large Language Model for Chart-to-Code Generation: Related Works

 \subsection{Chart Understanding}

-Chart understanding is a crucial area of research that encompasses both low-level tasks, such as extracting data from visual charts, and high-level tasks, including QA \cite{masry2022chartqa}, summarization \cite{kantharaj2022chart}, and re-rendering chart content \cite{han2023chartllama}.
+Chart understanding is a crucial area of research that encompasses both low-level and high-level tasks.
 Previous approaches \cite{singh2019towards, methani2020plotqa} have typically relied on pipeline-based methods.
 However, these pipeline approaches often struggle with error accumulation across different stages, which limits their overall effectiveness and flexibility.
-Recent works have led to the development of end-to-end MLLMs \cite{liu2023improvedllava,liu2023llava,han2023chartllama,Ye2023mPLUGOwlME} specifically designed for chart-related tasks.
-Trained on extensive chart-specific datasets, these chart-domain MLLMs \cite{xia2024chartx, zhang2024tinychart, masry2024chartinstruct, yang2024matplotagent} have achieved superior performance across various chart-related tasks.
+Recent works have led to the development of end-to-end MLLMs \cite{liu2023improvedllava,liu2023llava,yu2025proglora} specifically designed for chart-related tasks.
+Trained on extensive chart-specific datasets, these chart-domain MLLMs \cite{xia2024chartx, zhang2024tinychart} have achieved superior performance across various chart-related tasks.
 However, existing studies typically describe charts in natural language, which inevitably overlooks the dense information embedded within them, leading to inefficiencies in analysis and understanding.
 In contrast, code serves as a lossless representation of charts, offering a more effective and expressive approach to capturing chart information, thereby facilitating the solution of various chart-related tasks.